AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 ### Can you use content fragments and video assets from the remote DAM deployment on the [!DNL Sites] deployment after configuring Connected Assets?

-Yes, you can use content fragments and video assets from the remote DAM deployment on the [!DNL Sites] deployment after configuring Connected Assets.
+No, you cannot use content fragments and video assets from the remote DAM deployment on the [!DNL Sites] deployment after configuring Connected Assets.

 ### Can you use Dynamic Media assets from the remote DAM deployment on the [!DNL Sites] deployment after configuring Connected Assets?